Read more about

 Turkmenistan is a country in Central Asia.
 It borders Uzbekistan, Afghanistan, Iran, and the Caspian Sea.
-It has a rich history that dates back several centuries.
-The Silk Road, an important international trade route until the 15th century, passed through this country.
-Thus several ancient trade settlements and later kingdoms developed along this route in Turkmenistan.
-Some of them are listed by UNESCO as cultural World Heritage Sites.
+It has a rich history that dates back to several centuries.
+The Silk Road, an important international trade route until the 15th century, passed through its territory.
+There are three UNESCO World Heritage Sites in Turkmenistan: Kenya-Urgench, the Parthian Fortresses of Nisa, and the State Historical and Cultural Park (Ancient Merv).

 Parthian Fortresses Of Nisa